Cythion/SBL.20004/report.md

 *Figure 5: lycoctonine* [^17]

 A compound has been annotated as napelline, a potential anticancer [^21].
-It's present on all analyzed aconitum and delphinium species (figure 7).
+It's present on all analyzed aconitum and delphinium species (Figure 6).

 ![aconitine](pictures/napelline.png)